Featured Hot Homes for Sale in Albuquerque NM

 Albuquerque is proof that cosmopolitan living and excellent quality of life do not have to cost a fortune.
 With its unique culture, picturesque landscapes, and easy access to nature, Albuquerque provides buyers with excellent value for their hard-earned money.

-Stretching 187 square miles, Albuquerque is home to over 900,000 residents, making it the most populous city in New Mexico.
+Stretching 187 square miles, Albuquerque metro is home to over 900,000 residents and is the the most populous city in New Mexico.
 It is the county seat of Bernalillo County and is part of the Albuquerque–Santa Fe–Las Vegas combined statistical area.